Eighonet/REIGNNv1/README.md

 # Contact us

-If you have some questions about the code, you are welcome to open an issue or send me an email, I will respond to that as soon as possible.
+If you have some questions about the code, you are welcome to open an issue or send me an email (see GitHub profile), I will respond to that as soon as possible.

 # License